 The year-long study culminates in Farm Day, which occurs during Week of the Young Child in the spring.
 The Kindergarteners act as hosts for the event and have many jobs to ensure the day runs smoothly.
 They create and collect tickets, stamp the hands of visitors, help care for the visiting animals, create information boards, and conduct tours for their visitors.
 Kindergarten students are excited to share their knowledge of farm life with their teachers and peers.

 The Waffle Inn, the First Grade milestone project, is a longstanding tradition at All Saints.
-Each year, the students transform the Parish Hall into a restaurant with the house specialty being - you guessed it - waffles!
-Each year the event takes place around St. Patrick’s Day, with preparations beginning in February.
+Each year, the students transform an area of the school into a restaurant with the house specialty being - you guessed it - waffles!

 Each year the class takes a trip to a restaurant in Hoboken to see how a real restaurant is run.
 The students see the kitchen and have an opportunity to talk to the staff about their responsibilities.
 The class returns to school with a lot of ideas for their own restaurant!

 On the day of the big event, hosts and hostesses greet each class as students enter the restaurant.
 Servers take orders and bus people help to clean and reset tables.
 Parent volunteers are always present to help make the waffles while the student chefs add the desired toppings.
 Cashiers collect Waffle Inn money and distribute a notepad and pencil to each customer as a souvenir.
-The First Graders enjoy serving the other classes, but their favorite part always comes at the end of the day when they are served waffles by their own parents, who get a waffle with the works, of course!
+The First Graders enjoy serving the other classes, but their favorite part always comes at the end of the day when they are served waffles, with the works of course, by their own parents.

 This project is a meaningful part of the curriculum as it reinforces lessons around money, which is introduced during First Grade.
 It also allows students to learn more about the jobs and businesses in the local community.
 Finally, the students learn the importance of working together when they realize that each job is important and that the restaurant cannot run smoothly without everyone doing their part.